Kirkirillka/GPS_Tracker/DESCRIPTION.md

 Its main objective is to receive the GPS location data from several Android-based telephones that send this data via UDP sockets.
 The site data collector must store the received data in an internal database and then make this data available to the placement algorithm.
 Another part of this framework is the performance evaluation module, which sends the data over the network and records the amount of data sent.

+### Simple description

+It is required to have a system that can receive from clients information about their GPS coordinates and Wi-Fi signal quality.
+Based on this information, an optimization algorithm must be applied, which predict how to change position of Wi-Fi station to increase capacity with respect to all connected clients.

 ## Tasks

 - Write a Python program that receives UDP datagrams with GPS data from terminals, decodes them and stores them in an internal database;